 In other words, we believe all the things that Christians believe, in the Church of England, and within the world-wide family of the Anglican Communion which is part of the one holy, catholic and apostolic church – which we also believe in.

 But with all of that, we are also convinced that the life God intends for his people is a good life, because God is love.
 He wants people to live to the full, to enjoy life here and hereafter, but definitely starting here.
 Living the Christian life is and should be fun.
 It’s a life of thanksgiving, generosity, sharing and belonging.

 We are always happy to talk to anyone who is exploring the meaning of life, and the Christian faith.
-If you would like to talk to someone about your spiritual journey, or join a small group to learn more about being a Christian, and possibly think about baptism or confirmation, please contact the Curate.
+If you would like to talk to someone about your spiritual journey, or join a small group to learn more about being a Christian, and possibly think about baptism or confirmation, please contact the Vicar.

 Jesus said, “I came that they may have life and have it abundantly”.